|

 compact disc version of the soundtrack album.
 Other tracks such as

-the opening of ‘A Drop In the Ocean’ from
+the opening of ‘A Drop in the Ocean’ from

 You Only Live Twice and ‘Moon Buggy Ride’ from Diamonds Are

 Forever, now have additional passages of music included.
+Although

 Perhaps the